When you upgrade your electronics, consider the fate of your old tech carefully.

 5. Some retailers accept old electronics for cash or credit.

 You may be able to trade your electronic devices in for some type of compensation, either in cash or rebates.
 Apple, Amazon, Best Buy, and Sprint all have programs that offer some type of credit for qualifying devices.
-Apple will also take and recycle any Apple device that doesn’t qualify for a credit.
+Apple will also take and recycle any Apple device that doesn’t qualify for a credit, and other retailers may do the same.

 RELATED: 50 Great Gadgets for a Smarter Home